DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: DA4Event

-Motivated by these considerations, we propose to follow a \textit{multi-view} approach, consisting in aggregating views encoded from the different bins in three-channels images, obtaining a representation $\mathcal{\widetilde{R}_{\mathcal{E}}} \in \mathbb{R}^{H \times W \times \left \lceil F/3 \right \rceil \times 3}$.
-A {multi-view} network (Fig. \ref{fig:network}) has been specifically designed, where each \textit{3-channels group} is fed, separately, to a feature extractor \F. The set of features thus obtained is combined with a late-fusion approach within a \MVP module, which performs average pooling, producing a $\mathbb{R}^{F_{out}}$ feature vector that is then used through the remaining parts of the network.
+Motivated by these considerations, we propose to follow a \textit{multi-view} approach to retain the first pre-trained convolutional layer.
+This consists in aggregating the multi-channel event representation into three-channels images, or \textit{views}, obtaining a representation $\mathcal{\widetilde{R}_{\mathcal{E}}} \in \mathbb{R}^{H \times W \times \left \lceil F/3 \right \rceil \times 3}$.
+A {multi-view} network (Fig. \ref{fig:network}) has been specifically designed, where each \textit{view} is fed, separately, to a feature extractor \F. The set of features thus obtained is combined with a late-fusion approach within a \MVP module, which performs average pooling, producing a $\mathbb{R}^{F_{out}}$ feature vector that is then used through the remaining parts of the network.
 Considering that the very first layers of the network are the more domain-specific, while the latter carry more tasks specific information, we believe that fusing the different views at the final layers of the network rather than in the earliest ones allows better generalization.